dero/HIDeous/README.md

 Also, I'm actually a web engineer, not a C++ developer by trade, so the code might be a bit rough around the edges.
 Constructive criticism is welcome. 🙇‍♂️

+## Development

+Want to build it yourself?
+Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for build instructions.

 ## License

 Do whatever you want with this.
 [MIT License](./LICENSE).